A guide to night buses and night trains in the Netherlands

 From Randstad to the provinces of Drenthe and GroningenThere is a late train every Friday and Saturday night

-Other late trains include: Amsterdam to Alkmaar, Utrecht to Eindhoven, Rotterdam to Eindhoven, Amsterdam to Haarlem, Utrecht to Rotterdam, Amsterdam to Amersfoort to Deventer, and Rotterdam to Zwolle via Utrecht and Amersfoort.
+Other late trains include Amsterdam to Alkmaar, Utrecht to Eindhoven, Rotterdam to Eindhoven, Amsterdam to Haarlem, Utrecht to Rotterdam, Amsterdam to Amersfoort to Deventer, Schiphol to Zwolle, and Rotterdam to Zwolle via Utrecht and Amersfoort.

 Night trains in Amsterdam

-If you want to go to a major city or are travelling back to Amsterdam, then you’re in luck.
+As this is the capital city, it’s important to ensure residents and visitors are not led astray.
+So, if you want to go to a major city or travel back to Amsterdam, you’re in luck.

-A train runs hourly into the early hours of the morning, so you can always find your way back, no matter how long you are boogieing into the night. 🕺
+A train runs hourly into the early hours of the morning, so you can always find your way back, no matter how long you are boogying into the night. 🕺

-They also tend to take a little longer to get to your destination than normal, and high-speed trains don’t run.
-Just always remember to check online first before you decide to stay out!
+It’s important to note that these trains do take a little longer to reach your destination than normal, and high-speed trains don’t run at this time.
+Always check online before deciding to stay out.

 Are there sleeper trains?

-There’s always enough room for a snooze, but most of these aren’t sleeper trains — they’re just regular old trains.
+There’s always enough room for a snooze, but most aren’t sleeper trains — just regular old trains.

 READ MORE | We slept our way from Amsterdam to Berlin on the new European Sleeper train

-You can even hop on the Brussels-Amsterdam-Berlin line which now chugs on to Dresden in Germany and Prague in the Czech Republic.
+You can, however, hop on the Brussels-Amsterdam-Berlin line, which now also chugs on to Dresden in Germany and Prague in the Czech Republic.

-This means that you’ll be able to sleep during your journey, and wake up in a completely different (more mountainous) country!
+This means you’ll be able to sleep during your journey and wake up in a completely different (more mountainous) country! ⛰️

 Night buses in Amsterdam

-Just after midnight (around 12:30 AM) the metro line, tram, and regular buses stop running.
+Just after midnight (around 12:30 AM), the metros, trams, and regular buses stop running.

 READ MORE | What your favourite Dutch mode of transport says about you

-This means that transport is available 24 hours a day!
-On the weekday, everything else is usually resumed from around 6 AM anyway.
-These night buses have 12 routes that link to Amsterdam Centraal Station.
-They go via Rembrandtplein and Leidseplein.
+This means transport is available 24 hours a day!
+Normal conditions usually resume from around 6 AM on a weekday.
+These night buses operate 11 routes to Amsterdam Centraal Station via Rembrandtplein and Leidseplein.

 How much do night buses cost?

-There are plenty of other ticket options to choose from online or at your local GVB ticket office.
-Or if you want to make life simple just use your bank card or mobile phone.
+Many other options exist online or at your local GVB ticket office.
+For a hassle-free experience, you can use your bank card or mobile phone. 🙌

 Have you ever taken night buses or night trains in the Netherlands before?
 Let us know your experiences in the comments!